BlueBoi904/904-Clothing/README.md

 # React-Web-Store

-Dynamic web store that allows users to purchase items, add items to a cart, login/logout, and process payments.
-Built with ReactJS, Redux, Firebase/Firestore, and Stripe to process user transactions.
+Dynamic web store app that allows users to purchase items, add items to a cart, login/logout, and process payments.

+# Technologies Used

+* ReactJS
+* Redux
+* Firebase/Firestore
+* CSS/SCSS
+* Stripe API

 # What I Learned